citp/privacy-policy-historical/b/bi/big/bigw.com.au.md

 ### 4\.
 Why do we collect, hold, use and disclose personal information?

 When we collect, hold and use your personal information, we do so primarily to sell and promote our goods and services to you and to improve on the range of our offerings.
-For example: to learn of your likely preferences so that we may promote our goods and services to you in a way which may be of most interest to you; and to assist in investigating your complaints and enquiries.
+For example: to learn of your likely preferences so that we may promote our goods and services to you in a way which may be of most interest to you (this includes the products and services of our suppliers and other trusted partners who offer products and services that may be of interest to you); and to assist in investigating your complaints and enquiries.
 We disclose personal information we collect for purposes which are incidental to the sale and promotion of our goods and services to you.
 For example, we may disclose your personal information within our group, to service providers who assist us in our day-to-day business operations and as part of buying or selling businesses.
 We may collect, hold, use and disclose your personal information for other purposes which are within reasonable expectations or where permitted by law.
-When marketing to you, your personal information is only ever used or disclosed for BIGW’s own purposes and the purposes of its related entities.
+When marketing to you, your personal information is only ever used or disclosed for BIG W’s own purposes and the purposes of its related entities.
 You may opt out of our direct marketing to you.
 Our direct marketing materials will tell you how to do this.
-We may de-identify your personal information.
+We may de-identifyanonymise and aggregate your personal information.
 We may do this for use and disclosure of the anonymous data to determine preferences and shopping patterns.
+We share this anonymised data with our trusted partners to assist them in marketing products and services to you that are likely to be relevant to your interests and preferences.

 ### 5\.
 How can you enquire about, access and correct your personal information?